 France Rugby Union Six Nations Betting Guide

 The French are renowned for their flowing Rugby and when they let the ball go to their backs there is no better site in the game of Rugby Union.
-The French were not a permanent fixture in this tournament until after the first World War but they have proven to be a welcome addition to the Six Nations, winning the Grand Slam in 2010 and they are near the head of the betting this year.
+The French were not a permanent fixture in this tournament until after the first World War but they have proven to be a welcome addition to the Six Nations, winning the Grand Slam in 2010 and they are hoping to return to that sort of form this year.

 Click on fixtures to get the match previews.